Common Name: Ball Python (Called Royal Python in U.K.)

 - Zoo Med’s NatureSun® or ReptiSun® 5.0 fluorescent lamps can be used to illuminate your terrarium and create a photoperiod (light cycle) that will keep your snake on natural day/night cycles.

-- Ball Pythons will do best on Zoo Med’s Aspen Snake Bedding, Forest Floor cypress mulch, or ReptiBark®.
+- Ball Pythons can be housed on Zoo Med’s Aspen Snake Bedding, Forest Floor cypress mulch, or ReptiBark®.
 We recommend a substrate layer of 2.5-3″ in depth.

 - Provide moistened New Zealand Sphagnum Moss in a Repti Shelter to create a humidity chamber.
 This chamber will help your snake shed it’s skin as it grows.